ZeitgeberH/patchview/README.rst

 * Synaptic connection analysis.
 * Visualizing and quantification of neuron's morphological reconstruction from Neurolucida

-To install PatchView from source
+To install PatchView from PyPI
 ---------------------------------
 It is recommended to install Patchview in an virtual enviroment with Python3.10+.
 After activating your virtual environment, run this command in your terminal: